Content Marketing Writer

 Departments like marketing, sales, and engineering have seen major advancements in the technology they use every day — but finance has lagged behind, stuck with their legacy tools.
 The biggest thing to happen to finance tech in the last 20 years is the rise of Google Sheets.
 And while that was an important development, moving Excel to the cloud is far from the tech revolution finance needs and deserves.

 On an episode of The Role Forward, Graham Stanton, a Co-Founder of Peloton and Founder of accounting and bookkeeping software Avise, expressed his frustration with ERP systems.
 “It was tough to keep track of everything, both from the standpoint of getting the books done to actually understanding the business,” said Stanton.
 “We had to do a lot of custom work to get the data.
 And then any analysis, the granularity wasn’t in the system, so we needed to use other platforms anyway.”

-The modern CFO needs a toolkit that helps them earn a strategic seat at the table — one that eliminates the hassles of data wrangling and manipulation that Stanton dealt with so they can focus on growth initiatives.
+The modern CFO and FP&A teams need a toolkit that helps them earn a strategic seat at the table — one that eliminates the hassles of data wrangling and manipulation that Stanton dealt with so they can focus on growth initiatives.
 Discover what it takes to build the modern CFO software stack that transforms data from ordinary to extraordinary insights.

 What Is the CFO Software Stack?

 The CFO software stack is the toolkit of systems of record and point solutions that help finance teams carry out their day-to-day responsibilities.